Joystonm/Color-Harmony-Agent/README.md

-# Postman MCP Generator
+# Color Harmony Agent MCP

-Welcome to your generated MCP server! 🚀 This project was created with the [Postman MCP Generator](https://postman.com/explore/mcp-generator), configured to [Model Context Provider (MCP)](https://modelcontextprotocol.io/introduction) Server output mode.
+Welcome to Color Harmony Agent MCP server! 🚀 This project was created with the [Postman MCP Generator](https://postman.com/explore/mcp-generator), configured to [Model Context Provider (MCP)](https://modelcontextprotocol.io/introduction) Server output mode.
 It provides you with:

 - ✅ An MCP-compatible server (`mcpServer.js`)
 - ✅ Automatically generated JavaScript tools for each selected Postman API request